pupil-labs/pupil-docs/user-docs/pupil-capture.md

 ### Fixation Detection

 Fixation detectors classify fixations using dispersion and duration.
-Consider: *Dispersion* is measured as the distance between pupil positions.
+*Dispersion* is measured as the distance between pupil positions.
 *Duration* is a specified period of time.
 The fixation detector plugin will classify pupil positions as fixations if they are within the dispersion for the duration of time specified.